What is Interest Expense?

 (Interest payment is recorded as a liability and amount is to be paid)

 Prepaid Journal Entry –

-- As the net profit or loss reported by the firm’s cash flow statement includes this expenses the business has paid during a given time period, the amount paid appears as a separate line item on the company’s cash flow statement and the appropriate this expense will appear under the income statement.
+- As the net profit or loss reported by the firm’s cash flow statement includes these expenses the business has paid during a given time period, the amount paid appears as a separate line item on the company’s cash flow statement, and the appropriate expense will appear under the income statement.

 Interest and Tax Shield

 The interest reduces the overall taxes in the income statement and thus can be used as a way to reduce tax liabilities (also called a tax shieldTax ShieldTax shield is the reduction in the taxable income by way of claiming the deduction allowed for the certain expense such as depreciation on the assets, interest on the debts etc. It is calculated by multiplying the deductible expense for the current year with the rate of taxation as applicable to the concerned person.).

 For example, a firm with no DebtDebtPretax income is a company's net earnings calculated after deducting all the expenses, including cash expenses like salary expense, interest expense, and non-cash expenses like depreciation and other charges from the total revenue generated before deducting the income tax expense. and EBT [Earnings Before Tax] of $2 million (tax rate @30%), the tax payable will be $600,000.

 If the same firm assumes a debt and has an interest of say $500,000, the new Earnings before Profit would be $1.5 million [$2million – $500,000].
 This will make their taxes payable $500,000 [$1.5mm*30%].

 Thus, there is a tax shield of $600,000 – $500,000 = $100,000.